rubenvanstaden/spira/README.md

 # SPiRA

-The goal of SPiRA is develop a framework for IC designers to create and verify cicuit layouts.
-The framework uses a parameterized methodology that allows designers to generate PCells, apply rule checking, and LVS verification.
+The goal of SPiRA is to develop a framework for IC designers to create and verify cicuit layouts.
+The framework uses a parameterized methodology that allows designers to generate PCells and extract a netlist from either a PCell of hand-designed-layout.
 The framework allows the following, though some parts are still under active development:

 * **RDD**: The newly proposed Python-based PDK schema, called Rule Deck Database.
-This schema allows connecting directly to Python object trees for advance data manipulation.
+This schema allows connecting directly to Python object trees data manipulation.
 * **PCells**: Layout generators can be created using basic Python.
 The framework focusses on reducing native Python boiler-plate code to improve design efficiency.
+* **LVS** : A graph network can be extracted using a mesh-to-graph methodology.
 * **DRC** (experimental): Rule checking are done by placing parameter rescritions, and connecting to a Template Cell created defined in the RDD.
-* **LVS** (experimental): A graph network can be extracted using a mesh-to-graph methodology.

 ## Depenencies